MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/AddCommentFormRedesigned/README.md

-# RedesignedAddCommentForm
+# AddCommentFormRedesigned

 ## Overview
-The **`RedesignedAddCommentForm`**  component is rendered when the feature flag `isAppRedesigned` is `true`, offering users an enhanced and modern interface for adding comments.
+The **`AddCommentFormRedesigned`**  component is rendered when the feature flag `isAppRedesigned` is `true`, offering users an enhanced and modern interface for adding comments.
 When this feature flag is not active, the `DeprecatedAddCommentForm` is rendered instead.
 This component leverages updated UI elements to ensure a seamless, intuitive, and visually appealing user experience.

 ## Type Definition